BryceBlankenagel/scripts/_posts/2016-12-01-ep-43-the-red-sermon.markdown

 discusses a lot of these things from a first-person account, and that's what this is.
 Quote,

-> Warmly, hotly, I would think, discussed by the members of the council until
+> The question was warmly discussed by the members of the Council until near
-> near sundown, George M. Hinkle bitterly opposed it, as the church had always
+> sundown.
+George M. Hinkle bitterly opposed it, as the church had always been
-> been opposed to a salaried ministry.
+> opposed to a salaried ministry.

 Yep, priestcraft, there you go.

-> A majority of the council, however, favored the measure, so that when the vote
+> A majority of the Council however, favored the measure, so that when the vote
-> was called, 11 voted for it and 1 against.
-But when it was noise abroad that
+> was called, eleven voted for it, and one against it.
+But when it was noised
-> the council had taken such a step, the members of the church, almost to a man,
+> abroad that the Council had taken such a step, the members of the church,
-> lifted their voices against it.
-The expression of disapprobation was so strong
+> almost to a man, lifted their voices against it.
+The expression of
-> and emphatic that at the next meeting of the high council, the resolution
+> disapprobation was so strong and emphatic, that at the next meeting of the
-> voting them a salary was rescinded.
+> High Council the resolution voting them a salary, was rescinded.

 Holy shit.
 End quote.